 - develop short and long term professional goals

 - learn to market yourself as a professional educator.

-Click here to see the Four-Year Plan of Study in Dance Education (pdf).
+Click here to see the Four-Year Plan of Study in Dance Teacher Education (pdf).

 The program is supported by a diverse and ambitious faculty, who embrace a wide variety of movement styles and philosophies.
 They are committed to nurturing the technical and artistic potential of each student.
 Our dance teachers are nationally recognized practicing artists, scholars, and arts administrators.
 Their creative activities further enhance their instruction in the dance education program while providing strong connections within the field, both professionally and academically.